Student Regulations/Information

 Student Success Center

-The mission of the Division of Student Success is to provide an integrated network of support to facilitate the academic and personal success of students at JSU.
-Located in the Houston Cole Library, the Student Success Center staff have team leaders identified to serve students success needs.
+The mission of the Student Success is to provide an integrated network of support to facilitate the academic and personal success of students at JSU.
+Located in the Houston Cole Library, the Student Success Center provides most programs and services through a central location.
+Related services such as academic and career advising are offered within the college of the student's major to ensure easy access.
 For more information about Student Success Center programs and services, see the website at http://www.jsu.edu/studentsuccess.
-The Student Success Center consists of the following services:
+The Student Success Center consists of the following programs and services:

 Academic & Career Advising

-The Student Success Center provides academic and career support to all students through a centralized advising initiative.
-In collaboration with academic advisors, career advisors engage with students to provide a comprehensive support system including career exploration, internship and job search assistance (Handshake/Symplicity, LinkedIn), professional resume and cover letter development, interview skills, and networking recommendations when engaging with employers.
-Career advisors also work to develop positive relationships with employers to facilitate connections with students and alumni through career fairs and on-campus recruitment opportunities.
+The Student Success Center provides academic and career advising to all students through a centralized advising initiative.
+Students are assigned a professional academic advisor for their major.
+Academic advisors provide students with guidance for their degree plan and serve as a conduit of support with campus resources as needed.
+In collaboration with academic advisors, career advisors engage with students to provide comprehensive career development.
 Each college has a designated career advisor to serve the college’s students, faculty, and staff.
-Students can schedule an appointment with their career advisor through JSU Navigate.
-Contact information for all career advisors and upcoming career events can be found on the JSU Advising website at www.jsu.edu/advising.
+Students can schedule an appointment with their academic advisor or career advisor through JSU Navigate.
+Contact information for academic advisors, career advisors, and upcoming career events can be found on the Jax State Academic & Career Advising website at www.jsu.edu/advising.

-The Student Success Center assists students who have not maintained satisfactory academic progress each term through providing reinstatement assistance, learning development plans, and academic assessments.
+Academic Support & Success, a department of the Student Success Center, assists students who have not maintained satisfactory academic progress each term by providing reinstatement assistance, learning development plans, and academic assessments.

 First & Second Year Experience

-The Student Success Center provides first and second year experience program, including Orientation, Freshman Forum, and Peer Mentoring.
+First & Second Year Experience Programs, a department of the Student Success Center, provides first and second year experience program - Gamecock Orientation, Freshman Forum, Lambda Sigma Sophomore Honor Society, and Peer Mentoring.

-The Student Success Center provides JSU Navigate and Cocky Bot to support student persistence and retention.
+The Student Success Center provides JSU Navigate and Cocky Bot, a proactive and reactive AI chatbot, to support student persistence and retention.

 Disability Resources

-The Student Success Center administers and monitors the JSU Math EdReady Placement Exams required for all JSU students.
+Learning Services & Analytics, a department of the Student Success Center, administers and monitors the Math & English EdReady Placement Exams required for all first year students at Jax State.

-The Student Success Center provides targeted academic support for student athletes.
+Academic & Career Advising, a department of the Student Success Center, provides academic advising and targeted academic support for student athletes.

 Success Coaching